ansys/scade-design-rules/doc/source/rules/annotations/comment_has_specific_headlines.rst

 .. start_description

 The comment of an object shall have specific headlines defined in parameter.
-parameter: comma separated list of headlines, for example: Purpose,Algorithm
+parameter: comma separated list of headlines, for example: Purpose, Algorithm

 .. end_description